bbauska/Coursera-Bootstrap/readme.md

 <i>row</i> in the form enables us to use the Bootstrap grid system.
 Hence we
 can style the contents using the column classes as appropriate.

--   Let us add fields to seek user\'s telephone number and email:
+-   Let us add fields to seek user&apos;s telephone number and email:

 <details>
   <summary>Add the following:</summary>